Family 3min Read

 1. Make sure to include them in evacuation plans.

 Hurricane season means it is once again time to make and review plans in case of any upcoming storms.
 Allow your children to be a part of those preparations.
-If they feel like they are involved, then they will feel like the situation is under control.
+If they feel involved, then they will feel like the situation is under control.
 Allow them to decide what items they would like to bring if evacuation is necessary and what snacks they would want to eat.
-They should also be aware of what an evacuation would entail for them.
-Where would they go?
-What would they be doing?

 2. Talk to your kids about hurricanes.